 Can you take Sublocade while taking Suboxone?

-Your doctor won’t prescribe these drugs for you at the same time.
-Instead, they’re each given for different phrases of opioid use disorder treatment.
-To learn more about this condition, see the “What are Sublocade and Suboxone used for?” section above.
+No, your doctor won’t prescribe these drugs for you at the same time.
+Instead, they’re each given for different phases of treatment for opioid use disorder.

 Sublocade and Suboxone both contain the active drug buprenorphine.
 So treatment with both medications at once could increase the risk of side effects.
 And it would likely cause overdose.